How to Resolve Sage 50 Keeps Crashing or Freezing?

 • Check to see whether you can now print.

-Section 7: User Account Control
+Solution 7: User Account Control

-• To disable User Account Control
+• To disable User Account Control.

-What to do If your Sage 50 Program Crashes when Entering or Saving Transactions
+Fix Sage 50 Program Crashes when Entering or Saving Transactions

 Below are the steps given so that you can try to fix the Sage 50 program crashing when entering or saving transactions issue.
 But before we can move further, it is highly suggested to follow the safety protocol before trying to troubleshoot the Sage 50 Crashing problem.

-Tip I- Run as Administrator
+Step 1: Run as Administrator

 • First of all, click Properties from the right-click menu of the Sage 50 icon.